nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_delivery-issues.md

 ### Permanent Delivery Messages

 This feature creates permanent, placement instructions (e.g. `door delivery` or `double bag when wet`).
-There is only _one_ permanent message allowed per account, and there is a predetermined list of message options.
+Only _one_ permanent message is allowed per account, and the message options are predetermined.

 To create a permanent delivery message: